 - Tooth lengthening: This process uses dental crowns or porcelain veneers to reshape problem teeth.

 - Implant dentistry: Sometimes gaps in your bite cause teeth grinding issues.
-We can replace missing teeth with dental implants.
+We can replace missing teeth using dental implants.

 Teeth Grinding Night Guards & Mouthguards

 Teeth grinding mouthguards may be helpful for some patients to stop teeth grinding at night.
-Teeth grinding night guards are customized, removable oral appliances that fit over your teeth.
+Night guards for teeth grinding are custom removable oral appliances that fit over your teeth.
 To create a custom night guard, our dentists will take an impression of your teeth and create a mold.

 Schedule a Dental Exam and Consultation